silen72/BusDashboard/documentation/powersupply/powersupply.md

 We have installed a a mains socket in the dashboard cover near the power supplies.
 This is to further increase safety: should someone trip over the cord powering the dashboard, only the plug gets pulled.
 Otherwise a ripped out cable could expose high voltage leads.

+The Arduino is exclusively powered via the USB connection to the PC.

 ## Improvements for a future version
 We're planning to further increase the safety by adding a protective hood made of acrylic.
 We want the mains to be protected if someone manages to spill soda or a coffee on the dashboard...